Cultural diversity 101: Avoid stereotyping

 You have to be aware of your own biases and prejudices toward a particular group and deal with them, Campinha-Bacote says.
-Being aware of your own cultural or professional values helps you avoid the tendency of an individual to impose his or her beliefs and values on members of another culture, she says.
+An awareness of your own cultural or professional values helps you avoid imposing your beliefs and values on members of another culture, she says.
 "For instance, take homeless people.
 The homeless are a transient population," she notes.
 "One day you work, and one day you don’t.
 Every homeless person is not the same."
-Case managers shouldn’t be quick to label a particular group as noncompliant, she points out.
+Health care providers shouldn’t be quick to label a particular group as noncompliant, she points out.
 Instead, explore what kind of case management services may be required to meet the needs of that particular group.

 "People have stereotypes, but they need to get cultural knowledge about other people," Campinha-Bacote says.
-She recommends that case managers consult web sites and books to learn more about other cultures, especially their values, beliefs, and life ways.
-Biocultural ecology is one area where case managers need knowledge so that they know what diseases are common to a particular group and what drugs may be contraindicated, Campinha-Bacote points out.
-For example, certain Asian groups have a high incidence of tuberculosis, and African Americans are more susceptible to cardiovascular disease and diabetes than other groups.
-Don’t just become aware of the values, beliefs, life ways, and practices, but learn about the physiological, anatomical, and pharmaceutical differences in the patients you deal with, she says.
+She recommends that providers consult web sites and books to learn more about other cultures, especially their values, beliefs, and lifeways.
+Biocultural ecology is one area where providers need knowledge so they can know what diseases are common to a particular group and what drugs may be contraindicated, Campinha-Bacote points out.
+For example, certain Asian groups have a high incidence of tuberculosis, and African-Americans are more susceptible to cardiovascular disease and diabetes than other groups.
+Don’t just become aware of your patients’ values, beliefs, lifeways, and practices, but also learn about their physiological, anatomical, and pharmaceutical differences, she says.

-This may be a key issue for case managers, Campinha-Bacote says.
+This may be a key issue for public-health providers, Campinha-Bacote says.
 "Maybe you can’t get to a web site, you don’t have a book with you, and you are standing in front of someone.
-Cultural skills [represent] your ability to do a cultural assessment, to know what questions you can ask to elicit their cultural beliefs," she says.
-Use open-ended questions that are culturally relevant.
-She cites examples that include:1
+Cultural skills are your ability to do a cultural assessment, to know what questions you can ask to elicit their cultural beliefs," she says.
+Ask your patients open-ended questions that are culturally relevant.
+She cites examples that include:

 - What do you think caused your illness?